SAINT PAUL’S CATHOLIC SCHOOL PARENT/STUDENT HANDBOOK

 The rules regarding the dress code at St. Paul School are to enhance the appearance of the school and promote self-esteem and pride in performance.
 Children should come to school neatly dressed at all times.
 The Administration reserves the right to contact the parent if it becomes necessary to question attire.
 The following are St. Paul’s uniform regulations:

-• Navy Blue Pleated Slacks • White or Navy Blue Nylon Cable Knee-High socks
+- Navy Blue Pleated Slacks • White or Navy Blue Nylon Cable Knee-High socks or anklets

-Note: Check the St Paul’s French Toast dress code sheets or the French Toast website (source code QS48B8) for correct item #s
+Note: Check the St. Paul’s Catholic School French Toast dress code sheets or the French Toast website (source code QS48B8) for correct item #s

 Exaggerated hairstyles will not be permitted.
 (Mohawks, tails, etc.) If you not sure, it’s probably exaggerated.
 See principal if unsure.
 Hair will not obstruct vision. • All hair accessories: conservative design: navy blue, black, dark brown or white

-•Necklaces will not be visible • Bracelets: one per wrist, maximum of 1inch width
+- Necklaces will not be visible, unless religious and blest • Bracelets: one per wrist, maximum of 1inch width

 - Socks- Must be matching, solid red, white, blue or black